Azure/azure-sdk-for-java/sdk/core/azure-core-test/TestProxyMigrationGuide.md

 This will return a recording ID in an `x-recording-id` header.
 This ID should be sent as an `x-recording-id` header in all further requests during the test.

-After the test has finished, a POST request should be sent to indicate that recording is complete:
+After the test has finished, a POST request should be sent to indicate that the recording is complete:

 ```
 URL: https://localhost:5001/record/stop